naviserver-project/nsshell/README.md

 Configuration:
 --------------

-In order to configure an interactive shell module, add the following lines to the config file of NaviServer.
+In order to configure an interactive shell module, add the following lines to the config file of NaviServer (assuming the variable $server is properly set to the server to be configured.

+    #
+    # nsshell configuration (per-server module)
+    #
+    ns_section "ns/server/${server}/modules" {
+        ns_param    websocket tcl
+        ns_param    nsshell   tcl
+    }

     ns_section "ns/server/${server}/module/websocket/shell" {
-        ns_param    urls                /shell
+        ns_param    urls                /nsshell
         ns_param    kernel_heartbeat    3
         ns_param    kernel_timeout      10
     }

-The configuration consists of these parameters:
+The first block makes sure that the modules "websocket" and "nsshell" are loaded.
+The second block defines the following parameters:

 * urls: url of shell's application
 * shell_heartbeat: kernel heartbeat interval (in seconds)
 * shell_timeout: kernel timeout interval (in seconds)

 Installation:
 -------------

-Copy all tcl/adp files to "/tcl/websocket" folder
+    cd SOMEPATH/nsshell
+    sudo make install

 Usage:
 ------

-Go to shell's url ("/shell" by default).
+Navigate to the configured browser URL ("/nsshell" by default).

 Authors:
 --------